 However, in practice, time clock rules for hourly employees are more complicated.

 Do companies have to track every minute that workers are on the job?
 Can employers round to the nearest hour or half-hour?
 Here, our Los Angeles wage and hour attorneys will answer these questions and more.

 We explain the most important things that you need to know about California time clock laws.
-If you have any specific questions or concerns about your situation, please call our Los Angeles law office for free legal guidance.
+If you have any specific questions or concerns about your situation, please call our Los Angeles law office at (818) 844-5200 or send us an online message for free legal guidance.

 RECOMMENDED READING: CALIFORNIA TERMINATION LAWS

 California time clock laws can be comprehensive and often times somewhat confusing.
 THat is why we have produced a number of articles that are related to time clock laws in California to get you the correct information.
 As an employee you are entitled to a number of rights, therefore, you should be provided with the right information and how they relate to the laws in the state of California.

 Rounding Policies are Allowed — But They Must Be Consistent and Fair